vinay961/OOP-s/Readme.md

 ## Static variable and Static Methods
 Static variable is a type of variable that belongs to the class and shared among instances.
+Static methods cann't be override, But can be overloaded.

 ### Example of Static variable
  ``` bash